ruplet/ruplet.github.io/docs/_posts/2025-06-30-static-accessctl-demo.md

 #

 ## Demonstration
 This particular content has been encrypted with the passphrase below.
-Please use it to view the content
+Please use it to view the content.
+Note: please make sure to not copy any whitespace (e.g. leading/trailing spaces) with the password, as it will be detected as wrong.

 <style>
   /* Minimal container styling */